Introduction to Bacon & the Art of Living

 When we make bacon, we use a technique called curing.
 Cured meat is identified by three things.
 The salt and saltpetre change the colour of the meat.
 When an animal is killed, the meat blooms a beautiful red colour.
 If you do not rub it with saltpetre, it changes to a dull brown colour.
 If you, however, rub it with a mixture of salt and saltpetre, it changes the colour to pinkish-reddish.
 Curing is the first key to making good bacon.

 The second thing that saltpetre does is to impart a unique cured flavour to the meat.
-The second characteristic of cured meat is taste.
+The cured meat is taste is saltepters second benefit.
 The last one is longevity.
 Modern people know that cured meat lasts long outside a refrigerator but in the ancient world, it was essential in a time before refrigeration.
 In Europe, cured meat became the staple meat for many.

 I know saltpetre is important because it imparts all three characteristics to bacon.
 Let me rather say it like this.
-Using saltpeter is not the only guarantee for good bacon but if you leave it out, you will never get the right colour, taste or longevity unless you cure it for a very long time.
+Using saltpetre is not the only guarantee for good bacon but if you leave it out, you will never get the right colour, taste or longevity unless you cure it for a very long time.
 Meat with salt only and no saltpetre is only salted meat unless you cure it for many months, even years.
 In this case, the meat by itself changes into the cured colour, but this is not the kind of meat we want to produce.

 In South Africa, the old Dutch farmers fused their knowledge of drying meat in the chimneys in Holland and the North European practice of using vinegar in their hams with the indigenous practice of hanging meat out in the sun and wind to dry.
 I have found this to be an ancient practice among all the peoples of southern Africa that I met in my travels.